Staff Benefit Programs

 Domestic Partner - Definition

-A domestic partner is a person who the employee has a sole relationship with, intends to remain in the relationship indefinitely, is of the same sex as the domestic partner, and neither the employee nor the domestic partner is married.
+A domestic partner is a person who the employee has a sole relationship with, intends to remain in the relationship indefinitely, is of the same or opposite sex as the domestic partner, and neither the employee nor the domestic partner is married.